fernandosanchezmunoz/simple-web/README.md

 ===
 A simple web server that outputs the IP addresses of the source and destination, useful for load balancing testing.
 It checks for the $PORT0 variable and starts the server on that port if it's defined.
 This is useful for deployment with Marathon.

+Runs on Alpine linux base in order to be lightweight.
+Uses python 2.7.

 # What is simpleweb?
 [simpleweb](https://github.com/fernandosanchezmunoz/simpleweb) is a simple web to show the source and destination IP addresses of the received requests information, written in python.